 India ranks among the highest irradiation-receiving countries in the world with more than 300 days of sunshine per year in much of the country.
 Solar power generation is viable across most of India, unlike wind and hydro resources which are concentrated in specific regions.
 In addition, as solar plants can be built near the point of consumption, power produced generally does not incur expensive transmission charges or require infrastructure or transmission investments.

 Solar approaching parity

 State utilities have seen power costs rise as domestic coal shortages have caused thermal generators to increasingly rely on more expensive imported fuels.
 An analysis of current tariffs in India indicates that solar power is now competitive with wind, new thermal capacity fueled by imported coal and grid power tariffs for commercial users.
 Further, diesel power, the most common replacement power source for commercial and off-grid users in the country, is far more expensive than solar power.

 Transparent solar auction process

 Indian solar auctions are conducted in a transparent manner that ensures bids meet minimum technical and financial criteria.
-Bidders must meet requirements on project development and execution history in India or the regional market, including bidder experience in the development of similar utility scale power projects.
+Bidders must meet requirements on project development and execution history in India or the regional market, including bidder experience in the development of similar utility scale solar projects.
 Auctions are not winner-take-all; instead, they are constructed to ensure multiple high-quality developers are allotted portions of the total capacity block.

 Solar power is a cleaner, faster-to-build and cost-effective alternative energy solution to coal and diesel based power, the economic and climate costs of which continue to increase every year.